Off Your Game: Most Common Sports Injuries

 If your child has any of these symptoms after a head injury, seek medical attention.

 Stay safe and be prepared when your child plays sports.
 Keep a first aid kit on hand for minor injuries, and make sure your child takes care of his or her body by stretching properly, warming up, wearing the proper gear, staying hydrated, and eating healthy foods.
-Take note of your preferred nearest emergency center so you know where you will go if an emergency arises.
+Take note of your preferred nearest emergency room so you know where you will go if an emergency arises.